d-tidwell/aipr/README.md

    * 2nd command: Everything since 12AM - best for daily pr requests each diff for each commit will be commented
    * 3rd command: since this date - best for wrap up pr requests each diff for each commit will be commented
    * 4th command: starting from today go 10 days back - same same but different

-8. the results will be available as a json file called pr_summary.json in ~/aipr/app and also printed to the command line
+* The results will be available as a json file called pr_summary.json in ~/aipr/app and also printed to the command line
-9. The last entry of each commit is the error counts for prompt errors and service down error counts
-10. One result key is dedicated to a total commit count for the service call called 'totalNumberOfCommits'
+* One result key is dedicated to a total commit count for the service call called 'totalNumberOfCommits'

 ### Limitations